 It’s 10:25 am in the morning as I write this email and I have already composed a new cinematic percussion track that I will upload after I write this.
 I am not saying this to brag but to help you write more music faster so you can start licensing your music today.
 I used to struggle a lot in the past and I wish I would have taken action faster than I did.
 I would certainly be miles ahead of where I am today.

-One thought on “Do this … to start licensing your music.”
+4 thoughts on “Do this … to start licensing your music.